-Stamplo is designed to exceed the ICO Children's Code and align with UK GDPR and the spirit of COPPA.
-Every child is protected.
+Stamplo is designed to align with the ICO Children's Code and UK GDPR, while respecting the spirit of COPPA.
+Every child is protected through a parent-supervised system.
 Every parent stays in control.

 Stamplo is built with a zero-trust mindset and secure-by-default architecture: